The Penderwicks on Gardam Street: Plot

 Rosalind, Skye, Jane, and Batty live with their father in the fictional town of Cameron in Western Massachusetts.
-When their aunt arrives with a letter from their late mother urging their father to start dating again, the sisters are immediately afraid of the possibility of a wicked stepmother.
+When their Aunt Claire arrives with a letter from their late mother urging their father to start dating again, the sisters are immediately afraid of the possibility of a wicked stepmother.
 They decide to secretly set their father up on bad dates so that he won't fall in love again.
-After this happens a few times, their father starts pretending to go on dates with a mysterious woman to appease his sister, who has made him promise to see at least four different women before he gives up for good.
-After this is revealed, the sisters realize that their father has feelings for their next-door neighbor, Iantha, who the whole family likes.
-They then successfully enact one last secret plan to set their father up with her, and they end up getting married.